afondiel/computer-science-notebook/README.md

 The motivation behind this project is to build a kind of `Whole "Software Engineering" Catalogue` for any industry.

-The main idea is to create a `Hello World` resources input for any Software Engineer or Computer Scientist either newbies or advanced and most exprienced programmers.
+The main idea is to create a `Hello World` input resource for any Software Engineer or Computer Scientist either a newbie or an advanced and more exprienced programmer.

 ## Notes